Update: I went back in early 2019.

-I spotted the roofline of what looked to be a Romanesque and Gothic castle recently, and after a search on Google Maps, I found out what this large, majestic building was.
+I spotted the roofline of what looked to be a Romanesque castle recently, and after a search on Google Maps, I found out what this large, majestic building was.

 Closed decades ago, it is now low-income apartments.
 I had trouble getting a good shot, but you can see a more proficient view of the entire building here.

 The Daughters of Charity also ran nearby Marillac College, which I featured earlier this year, which is due north of the old hospital, across what is now St. Vincent’s Park, which I suspect was owned by the Sisters as well.